About Gemma

 My training to become a Humanistic counsellor began back in 2006.
 I had a young family and felt I wanted some time just for me, and that’s when I decided to enrol on a part time course.
-That first introductory counselling skills course really interested me so I decided to try it.
+That first introductory counselling skills course really interested me and so I decided to try it.
 I really enjoyed it, and had no doubt that I wanted to take that training further to become fully qualified.

 So, although I began my training almost by chance, my decision to continue was with the knowledge that I was passionate about counselling and becoming a therapist.
 I feel strongly that counselling can be life changing and it feels an absolute privilege to sit with people and support them through difficult times in their lives.